 Effective March 22, 2006, Lixte entered into a Cooperative Research and Development Agreement (the "CRADA") with the U.S. Department of Health and Human Services, as represented by National Institute of Neurological Disorders and Stroke ("NINDS") of the National Institutes of Health.
 The CRADA is for a term of two years from the effective date and may be unilaterally terminated by either party by providing written notice within sixty days.
-Pursuant to the CRADA, Lixte agreed to provide total payments of \$400,000 over the term of the CRADA.
 The CRADA provides for the collaboration between the parties in the identification and evaluation of agents that target the Nuclear Receptor CoRepressor (N-CoR) pathway for glioma cell differentiation.
 The CRADA also provided that NINDS and Lixte will conduct research to determine if expression of N-CoR correlates with prognosis in glioma patients.

 Pursuant to the CRADA, Lixte agreed to provide funds under the CRADA in the amount of \$200,000 per year to fund two technical assistants for the technical, statistical and administrative support for the research activities, as well as to pay for supplies and travel expenses.
 The first installment of \$200,000 was due within 180 days of the effective date and was paid in full on July 6, 2006.
-The second installment of \$200,000 is due within thirty days of the first anniversary of the effective date.
+The second installment of \$200,000 is scheduled for payment in July 2007.

 On January 5, 2007, Lixte entered into a Services Agreement with The Free State of Bavaria (Germany) represented by the University of Regensburg (the "University") pursuant to which Lixte retained the University to provide to it certain samples of primary cancer tissue and related biological fluids to be obtained from patients afflicted with specified types of cancer.
 The University will also provide certain information relating to such patients.
-Lixte will pay the University 72,000 Euros (approximately \$99,700) in two installments of 36,000 Euros

-(approximately \$49,850), the first installment to be paid within sixty days of January 5, 2007 and the second installment to be paid within sixty days of the earlier of (i) January 5, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.
+Lixte will pay the University 72,000 Euros (approximately \$99,700) in two installments of 36,000 Euros (approximately \$49,850).
+The first installment was paid on March 7, 2007, and the second installment will be paid within sixty days of the earlier of (i) January 5, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.